na-na-hi/renget/archive/BulkGuide.md

 Staravia:
 She's the only girl in the gang.
 Not much is known about her, but Makky and Mawile worked together to defeat her.

+#####The Twins of Terror
+Electabuzz:
+Bounty: 7,500 Poke
+Rank: S
+Wanted For: Assault, Theft, Looting
+Sex: Male
+Ability: Static
+He's the elder brother of the Twins, by a few minutes.
+He and Magmar terrorized multiple villages in the frigid Southwestern part of the Sand Continent, only to be stopped by Team Yin-Yang and Team Masquerade at Snowdrift.
+He's a bit smarter than Magmar is, having remembered to pack a Reviver Seed for each of them, and focusing on conserving his power while outnumbered.
+The two brothers also get into frequent arguments and shouting matches; combat being one of the few times they don't butt heads.

+Magmar:
+Bounty: 7,500 Poke
+Rank: S
+Wanted For: Assault, Theft, Looting
+Sex: Male
+Ability: Flame Body
+He's the younger brother of the Twins, known for his dimwittedness, poor aim, and tendency to start fires inside of buildings.

 #####Independent Outlaws:
 ~~"Iron Wing" (Hawlucha)~~:
 Bounty: ~~300~~ 1,500 Poke